Sleep Apnea Treatment

 What Causes Sleep Apnea?

 It is estimated that about 40 million Americans have some type of sleeping disorder.
 Of this population, 12 million Americans will be diagnosed to have some form of obstructive sleep apnea.
 Obstructive sleep apnea affects approximately 5% of the adult population.
 Sleep apnea would be most prevalent among the obese, males and older population.
 There also appears to be higher incidence of obstructive sleep apnea in patients with other systemic diseases, such as hypertension.

 What are Sleep Apnea Signs & Symptoms?

-Loud snoring, with episodes of silence, during which the snorer struggles unsuccessfully to breathe is a cardinal sign of obstructive sleep apnea.
+Loud snoring, with episodes of silence, during which the snorer struggles unsuccessfully to breathe is a sign of obstructive sleep apnea.
 Other common signs or symptoms that are reported are excessive daytime sleepiness (EDS), memory loss, job ineffectiveness, mood alterations or personality, short term memory loss, and reduced libido.
-Sometimes, some people may report falling asleep while driving, working, watching television and other activities.
+Sometimes, people may report falling asleep while driving, working, watching television, and other activities.

 What are Some Non-Surgical Treatments for Sleep Apnea?

-Non-surgical treatments that can be recommended for patient vary due to severity of the sleep apnea.
+Non-surgical treatments that can be recommended for patients vary due to severity of the sleep apnea.
 Mild obstructive sleep apnea can be treated by behavior modifications.
 For moderate sleep apnea, other ways to non-surgically treat obstructive sleep apnea patients is through continuous positive pressure airway pressure (CPAP).
-CPAP is a device applies a constant but low positive air pressure to the upper airway to keep it open and patent.
+CPAP is a device that applies a constant but low positive air pressure to the upper airway to keep it open.
 In many people, a dental repositioning device may help open the airway by positioning the lower jaw forward and moving the muscles of the tongue base and throat forward as well.

 What are Some Oral Surgery Treatments for Sleep Apnea?